-- 20. "Readers' Forum", Borneo Times, 15 November, 1967.
-After the dissolution of UPKO Tun Mustapha acquired shares in the Sabah Times and amalgamated it with the Kinabalu Times under the title, Kinabalu Sabah Times. - 21.
-Sabah Legislative Assembly Debates, op. cit.
-(22 December, 1967), col. 369 (Abdul Momen bin Haji Kalakhan). - A further exercise in the interpretation of symbols might be stimulated by the statement, attributed to Tun Mustapha that there was only one mountain in Sabah. - 22.
-Arnold J. Heidenheimer, "Comparative Political Finance: Notes on Practices and towards a Theory", The Journal of Politics, Vol. 25, No. 4 (1963), pp 807-11. - 23.
-This applies more to the SCA and the USNO than to the UPKO.
-But several rich Chinese who were bitterly opposed to the SCA, notably Kwan Yui Meng, backed the Chinese Independents and UPKO at the 1967 state elections.
+- "Readers' Forum", Borneo Times, 15 November, 1967.
+After the dissolution of UPKO Tun Mustapha acquired shares in the Sabah Times and amalgamated it with the Kinabalu Times under the title.
+Kinabalu Sabah Times. - Sabah Legislative Assembly Debates, op. cit.
+(22 December, 1967), col. 369 (Abdul Momen bin Haji Kalakhan). - A further exercise in the interpretation of symbols might be stimulated by the statement, attributed to Tun Mustapha that there was only one mountain in Sabah. - Arnold J. Heidenheimer, "Comparative Political Finance: Notes on Practices and towards a Theory", The Journal of Politics, Vol. 25, No. 4 (1963), pp 807-11.
+This applies more to the SCA and the USNO than to the UPKO. - But several rich Chinese who were bitterly opposed to the SCA, notably Kwan Yui Meng, backed the Chinese Independents and IPIKO at the 1967 state elections.
 How far their "backing" was expressed in money contributions is uncertain.
-See "British Propertied Bloc Instigates Stephens to Struggle for Power!"
-Overseas Chinese Daily News, 7 April, 1967, quoted pp. 171-174, above. - 24.
-In its initial stages Pasok Momogun was heavily supported with Chinese money. - 25.
-Sabah Times, 15 June, 1967.
+See "British Proprieted Bloc Instigates Stephens to Struegle for Power!"
+Overseas Chinese Robin News 7 April 1967, uncuted pp. 171-174, above. - Chinese Daily News, 7 April, 1967, quoted pp. 171-174, above.

+24. In its initial stages Pasok Momogun was heavily supported with Chinese money. - Sabah Times, 15 June, 1967.
 See also, generally, Edwin Lee, Timber Towkays in Sabah Politics (Singapore, 1972). - Ibid., 5 April and 7 April, 1967; Press Statement in Sandakan on 12 June, 1966 from the Minister of Natural Resources, the Hon.
 T. J. Jayasuriya. - 27.
-Each licence was for approximately 2,500 acres. - 28.
-Interview, Sir William Goode, last Governor of North Borneo, 5 March, 1970. - 29.
-Sabah Times, 15 June, 1967.
-The Tengku expressed concern about concessions to politicians, and said that in West Malaysia Ministers had to declare their assets and give up any profitable or lucrative jobs which they had (ibid., 2 December, 1966). - 30.
+Each licence was for approximately 2,500 acres. - Interview, Sir William Goode, last Governor of North Borneo, 5 March, 1970. - Sabah Times, 15 June.
+1967.
+The Tengku expressed concern about concessions to politicians, and said that in West Malaysia Ministers had to declare their assets and give up any profitable or lucrative iobs which they had (bid., 2 December, 1966). - 30.
 It is impossible to describe in detail the changes in timber policy which occurred.
-Policy under Dato Stephens aimed at ending the system of annual licences to Chinese (at the same time providing compensation), and at encouraging co-operative schemes (ibid., 15 June, 1967; Press Statement, SA/6/63/0010, 15 January, 1964, by the National Council of the Sabah Alliance Party).
+Policy under Dato Stephens aimed at ending the stop of annual licences to Chinese fat the same time providing compensation, and at encouraing co-operative schemes (Bid., 15 June, 1967; Press Statement, SA 16/63/10010, 15 Junuary, 1964, by the National Council of the Sabah Alliance Party.
 The policy had the effect of alienating the annual licensees, who then worked against Stephens through the SCA and the USNO.
 At the same time the co-operative brought little benefit to the ordinary members, as opposed to the promoters.
 A change in policy was announced in 1969, for the first time allowing individual small-holder settlers to utilize the proceeds from the timber on their land (Address by Tun Mustapha at USNO General Assembly Kota Kinabalu, 8 March, 1969, p.
 14).